AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 #### 2-b) Retrieving the previous structure with BeautifulSoup

-Here is an example to retrieve the structure that we deduced previously : HTML element with the class `style_Collection__Dhplh`.
+Now that we have seen how the find function works, we can get all the HTML elements with the class `style_Collection__Dhplh` identified in section 1.

 From there, we will get all the links, that will lead us to the collection pages.